 SAVE involves three stages: ideas, opportunities and business cases.
 Ideas originating from various sources are collected and reviewed against several prioritization criteria:

 Ideas that meet the criteria above are prioritized for development into opportunities, which are then reviewed and potentially approved for refinement into business cases.
-The Program’s “funnel process” then features business cases receiving further review prior to potential integration into November’s plan and budget adjustments.
+The Program’s “funnel process” then features business cases receiving further review prior to potential integration into The City’s annual plan and budget adjustments.
 Benefits are realized after business cases are approved and implemented.